 A business site where you sell your merchandise online follows the same rules for success that writers need to follow to get readers.

 Some companies focus on selling their products rather than offering something of value to the reader.
 Don’t make that same mistake.
 It’s crucial to think about search engine optimization when creating content for your website.

 In the remaining sections below, I’ll discuss what you need to focus on to add value with quality content that search engines will rank well.

-If a reader feels they got something of value, they may be encouraged to look around your site some more.
+If readers feel they received something of value, they may be encouraged to look around your site some more.
 If they don’t find value, they leave.

 When Google or other search engines track short visits or bounces, they will assume your site has little or no value, and they will lower your ranking to the point where you may no longer get search engine traffic at all.

 These readers will stick around since they found something that relates to what they want.
-They’ll read your article that came up in their search, and they may even check out other pages on your site.
+They'll read your article that came up in their search and may even check out other pages on your site.

 It's best to provide information that your customers can't find anywhere else online and directly relates to their needs.
-Think in terms of writing informative articles to achieve that.
+So think in terms of writing informative articles to achieve that.

 Remember these points that are crucial for any written content:

 - Create description page titles.